 The Transportation Security Administration (TSA) is a government agency that sets the rules for the transportation systems in the United States.
 They have some rules for how you can transport your vitamins.

 Any medications in pill or solid form – vitamins qualify under this definition – must go through security screening.
 The TSA also recommends that any medication be clearly labeled, since this will help accelerate the screening.
-When it comes to prescription medication labels, you can consult the laws of the state in which you’re traveling.
+When it comes to prescription medication labels, some states have different requirements.
+Be sure to check the laws that apply to the state you’re heading to.
 Powdered supplements should be placed in your checked back if you’re bringing more than 12 oz; otherwise it may need to go in its own bin during X-ray screening.

 If you’re traveling with medically necessary liquid medication, you must inform your TSA officer and then separate the medication from your other belongings before the screening begins.
 You must also declare accessories associated with your liquid medication – IV bags, freezer packs, pumps, and so on.
 Clearly label these items, too.
-That said, liquid vitamins would likely not qualify.
+That said, liquid vitamins would likely not qualify as “medically necessary” medication.
 (More on traveling with liquid vitamins below.)

 Keep in mind that you are fully responsible for displaying, handling, and repacking your medication when screening is required.

 Per TSA regulations, liquid supplements can only be transported below a certain amount: 3.4 oz or 100 mL.
 You may want to consider leaving liquid vitamins at home.
 They may not be worth the hassle.
+You can opt for capsule or pill form of these supplements while you are traveling.
 If you do pack liquids, be sure to put them in a plastic bag; that way, if they spill, they won’t get all over your belongings.

 You’re allowed to travel with vitamins in tablet, capsule, and soft gel form, per TSA regulations.
 Soft gels are not considered liquids.